HIRO-group/HIRO-group.github.io/scenesense.md

 type: article_v2
 title_main: "SceneSense:"
 title_follow: "Diffusion models for 3D Occupancy Synthesis from Partial Observation"
-university: "University of Colorado - Boulder"
+university_name: "University of Colorado - Boulder" # You can comment this out if you dont like it.

 author1: "Alec Reed"
 author2: "Brendan Crowe"